kugelblitz84/dpm_backend_hostinger/ONLINE_PAYMENT_INTEGRATION_GUIDE.md

 # Online Payment Integration (SSLCommerz)

-This guide explains how to initiate and complete an online payment for an order from the Admin Frontend using SSLCommerz.
-It covers request/response formats, expected redirects, and robust error handling (including common SSLCommerz errors).
+This guide reflects the intended workflow: the customer places an order request with method "online"; a staff member reviews and initiates the payment session; the customer completes payment via the generated link.
+It covers request/response formats, redirects, and robust error handling (including common SSLCommerz errors).

 ## Prerequisites